 Pain Nurse Network Council

-Charlotte Sear RN MSc NMP Chair / Trustee
+Charlotte Sear RN MSc NMP Chair

 Charlotte qualified as a registered adult nurse from Kings College London university in 2011.
 She started her career as a thoracic surgical nurse and specialised in pain management in 2015.
 She has experience in managing both acute and chronic pain and has completed specialist training to enhance her skill and knowledge.